Grace Bumbry: Vocal range

 Bumbry's career in the world of opera was a remarkable and long one, if somewhat controversial.
 Initially, Bumbry began her career as a mezzo-soprano, but later expanded her repertoire to include many dramatic soprano roles.
 In the mid-1970s and 1980s she considered herself a soprano; but in the 1990s, as her career approached its twilight, she often returned to mezzo roles.

-She was one of the more successful singers who have made the transition from mezzo-soprano to soprano (along with her compatriot and contemporary Shirley Verrett, as well as contemporary Welsh mezzo-sorano-turned-soprano Gwyneth Jones); however, audiences and critics were divided over whether she was a "true" soprano.
+She was one of the more successful singers who have made the transition from mezzo-soprano to soprano (along with her compatriot and contemporary Shirley Verrett, as well as contemporary Welsh mezzo-soprano-turned-soprano Gwyneth Jones); however, audiences and critics were divided over whether she was a "true" soprano.
 Nonetheless, she sang major soprano roles at most major opera houses around the world up until the end of her operatic career in the 1990s—singing Puccini's Turandot at the Royal Opera House in 1993.
 Her main operatic career spanned from 1960, her debut in Paris as Amneris, to 1997 as Klytämnestra in Lyon.

 Recordings

 Bumbry's earliest recordings are of oratorios made in the late 1950s with the Utah Symphony conducted by Maurice Abravanel, including Handel's Israel in Egypt and Judas Maccabeus.
 She recorded Handel's Messiah in London in 1961 conducted by Adrian Boult, alongside Joan Sutherland and Kenneth McKellar.

 In aria compilations, she included both mezzo and soprano repertoire early.
 Much of her recorded legacy is from her mezzo period, including at least two recordings of Carmen and recordings with her as Amneris, Venus (with Anja Silja as Elisabeth, from the 1962 Bayreuth Festival), Eboli, Abigaille, Orfeo, Lady Macbeth (from the 1984 Salzburg Festival), and in Verdi's Messa da Requiem at the Royal Festival Hall in April 1964.

-While there are no commercially released complete studio opera recordings with her in a soprano role, live performances were recorded of Le Cid (with the Opera Orchestra of New York), Jenůfa at La Scala, and Norma in Martina Franca.
-She also recorded music for the musical Carmen Jones, based on the Bizet opera; as well as operetta such as Der Zigeunerbaron by Johann Strauß.
+Bumbry made no commercially released complete studio opera recordings with her in a soprano role; there are, however, recordings of live performances of Le Cid (with the Opera Orchestra of New York), Jenůfa at La Scala, and Norma in Martina Franca.
+She also recorded excerpts from the musical Carmen Jones, adapted from Bizet's opera; as well as operetta such as Der Zigeunerbaron by Johann Strauß.